top of page

 Violin

-The Spanish violinist Arabela de Miguel Robledo combines her work in the Real Orquesta Sinfónica de Sevilla with her postgraduate studies at the FHNW Hochschule für Musik Basel (Switzerland) with Raphael Öleg, Anna Gebert and Anton Kernjak.
-Also at this institution she studied with Barbara Doll, Winfried Rademacher and Antonio Viñuales.
+The Spanish violinist Arabela de Miguel Robledo combines her work as first violin tutti in the Real Orquesta Sinfónica de Sevilla with her activity as a chamber musician linked to the FHNW Hochschule für Musik Basel (Switzerland) where she receives advice from Raphael Öleg, Anna Gebert and Anton Kernjak.
+She completed her master's studies at the same institution, graduating with honours.

-Specialising in orchestral playing, alongside her postgraduate studies Arabela has held two Orchestral Academy positions with the Kammerorchester Basel and the Basel Sinfonietta, and has been a member of the European Union Youth Orchestra since 2022.
+Specialising in orchestral music, during her postgraduate studies Arabela has held two academy positions with the Kammerorchester Basel and the Basel Sinfonietta, and has been a member of the European Union Youth Orchestra since 2022.
 She was also leader of the national Spanish youth orchestra “Joven Orquesta Nacional Española” (JONDE), and has collaborated as a professional freelancer with the Orquesta y Coro Nacional de España (OCNE), Lorenza Borrani’s well-known ensemble Spira Mirabilis, the Orquesta y Coro de RTVE, Orquesta de Extremadura, Orquesta de Cadaqués, and the Freixenet Orchestra of the “Escuela Superior de Música Reina Sofía”.

 Arabela began her violin studies at the “Conservatorio Profesional Oreste Camarca” in her native Soria, graduating with honours and winning the Special Prize from the conservatoires of the region of Castilla y León for the best graduate of the year.
 She then completed her Bachelor degree with Joaquín Torre and Ana Comesaña at the “Conservatorio Superior de Música de Madrid”, graduating with the highest honours.
 Arabela has also worked with Anton Kernjak, Heime Müller, Ilya Kaler, Sergio Azzolini, Tobias Feldmann, Gordan Nikolic, Vera Martínez Mehner, Olga Kaler and Aitor Hevia, among others.